eslint-stylistic/eslint-stylistic/docs/guide/faq.md

 ---

-For ESLint Stylistic, our main scope is the **formatting** and **stylistic** rules inherited from `eslint` / `@typescript-eslint`.
-We will maintain some stylistic rules, but not all stylistic rules will be included, depends whether the upstream projects want to keep them or not.
-We are welcoming new rules proposed by the community in the future when we move to the maintenance stage and developed the infrastructure for introducing experimental rules.
+For ESLint Stylistic, our main scope is the **formatting** and **stylistic** rules inherited from `eslint` / `typescript-eslint`.
+We will maintain some stylistic rules, but not all stylistic rules will be included.
+It depends whether the upstream projects want to keep them.
+We are welcoming new rules proposed by the community in the future when we move to the maintenance stage and develop the infrastructure for introducing experimental rules.
 Track on [Project Progress](/contribute/project-progress) for more details.

 ## How to auto-format on save?